AkashCherukuri/Image-Colorization/README.md

 	Do note that the kernel must always be odd-sized.

+	Check [this](https://datascience.stackexchange.com/questions/9175/how-do-subsequent-convolution-layers-work) link to see how two successive convolutions are done.

 2. Pooling

 	The size of a map is reduced by first dividing it into smaller parts, each with size m×m.
 Each of these smaller squares is replaced by a single pixel, usually by taking the `max` or the `average` of all the values in that cell.